makersacademy/chitter-challenge/README.md

 • The unit tests passed meaning the logic was working in the code.

 • Finally to pass the 2 feature tests I created a variable of @messages within the GET /peeps page and then iterated over the hash in the peep.erb folder pulling out the content and time information allowing messages to be displayed in reverse chronological order, showing the time and date the message was created.

+**timestamp**

+• I used a timestamp keyword within the postgres database which automatically timestamps data.

 # User story 4